acritelli/cloudify-action-rest/README.md

 # Usage

 1. Create a `github_token` secret in your Cloudify manager with `repo` scope permissions
-2. Upload and execute the blueprint
+2. Upload and execute the blueprint, changing the inputs to match your repository location.

 # Caveat